 I consider myself an above-average public transit user.
 Although I don’t personally live in a city that has a subway system (thanks Great Depression!), I have traveled on public transit and subways a lot of times.
 I took a bus in Morocco to avoid cheating taxi drivers.
 I’ve lost a kid on the subway in Barcelona.
 I have even written articles on this site about things like detailed steps on how to take public transportation from Manhattan to Newark Airport that have helped countless travelers (if the comments are to be believed).

-But I just got back from a few days in Tokyo and I am not ashamed to admit that… I am a bit confused.
+But after spending a few days in Tokyo in 2023 – I am not ashamed to admit that… I am a bit confused.

 Tokyo’s Subway System